adamschmalhofer/grocy-importer/README.rst

 .. code::

     $ todo-txt help chore
-    usage: chore chore [-h] [--timeout N] [--dry-run] {ls,push,pull} ...
+    usage: chore chore [-h] [--timeout N] [--dry-run] {ls,push,pull,drop} ...

     positional arguments:
-      {ls,push,pull}
+      {ls,push,pull,drop}
         ls                 List chores from grocy
-        push          Send completed and rescheduled chores in todo.txt to grocy pull          Replace chores in todo.txt with current ones from grocy
+        push               Send completed and rescheduled chores in todo.txt to grocy
+        pull               Replace chores in todo.txt with current ones from grocy drop               Remove chores from todo-list

     options:
       -h, --help           show this help message and exit --timeout N          Override the default timeout for each REST call --dry-run            perform a trial run with no changes made

 Let's demonstrate how to use of `chore` on a short todo list: